m--isometric composition operators on directed graphs with one circuit: Characterization of --isometries

-For the reader's convenience we recall an important result about classification of all directed graphs that are induced by self-maps having only one vertex with degree greater than one and all other vertices have degrees equal to one.
-Budzy\'nski et al. proved that there are only two possible cases (see \cite[Theorem~3.2.1]{B-J-J-S-2017}).
-First is related to trees $\tnk$ (see below for the definition of $\tnk$) with $\kappa=\infty$ and the other one to composition operators defined on a directed graph with one circuit (see \eqref{def:composition-operator} below).
+For the reader's convenience we recall the classification of all directed graphs induced by self-maps having only one vertex with degree greater than one and all other vertices having degrees equal to one.
+It turns out that there are only two possible cases (see \cite[Theorem~3.2.1]{B-J-J-S-2017}).
+The first case is related to the directed trees with one branching vertex and the second one is connected with the composition operators on directed graphs with one circuit (see Figure~\ref{fig:composition-operator} below).
+From now on we focus on the latter class of operators.